Corners and simpliciality in oriented matroids and partial cubes: Introduction

+\begin{conj}[Mandel] Every OM is Mandel\footnote{ Note that it was us and not Mandel who baptized this class of OMs, we merely want to combine eponymous homage and correct attribution.}. \end{conj}

 Let us now consider some strengthenings of Las Vergnas' conjecture.
-First consider the property that every $\Theta$-class of $G$ contains an edge incident to a simplicial vertex.
-We say that such $G$ is \emph{$\Theta$-Las Vergnas}.
+Recall that $G$ is a partial cube, and hence its edges are partitioned into so-called $\Theta$-classes corresponding to $E$, i.e., the coordinates of the hypercube $G$ is embedded in.
+We say that such $G$ is \emph{$\Theta$-Las Vergnas}, if every $\Theta$-class of $G$ contains an edge incident to a simplicial vertex.
 In the language of OMs this means that $G$ has no mutation-free elements.
 It is known that rank~$3$ OMs are $\Theta$-Las Vergnas~\cite{Lev-26}.
-In Proposition~\ref{prop:strongLVrnk3} we extend this result to all antipodal partial cubes of rank~$3$.
+This brings us to the first main result of this paper.
 In Theorem~\ref{thm:simplical_on_theta} we extend the class of $\Theta$-Las Vergnas OMs significantly, by showing that Mandel OMs are $\Theta$-Las Vergnas.
+On the other hand, OMs that are not $\Theta$-Las Vergnas have been discovered~\cite{Ric-93,Bok-01,Tra-04} .
+See Figure~\ref{fig:tracyhall} for an illustration of one of them.
+Together with Theorem~\ref{thm:simplical_on_theta} this disproves Mandel's conjecture (Corollary~\ref{cor:Mandelwaswrong}).